Education in South Sudan: Challenges with teacher training

 After the conflict, many of the teachers who returned to schools faced a wide array of challenges: no pay, inadequate access to resources, overcrowded classrooms, deterioration of facilities, etc. Many of the teachers are also forced to assume the role of a caregiver to students who lost their parents in the war.
-Without any kind of substantive post-trauma protocol embedded in the existing curriculum, teachers are tasked with attaining support from the Ministry of Education for appropriate renumeration, student-focused leadership, and consistency among different educational policies and practices to address both student needs and mental health issues for those working in this space.
+Without any kind of substantive post-trauma protocol embedded in the existing curriculum, teachers are tasked with attaining support from the Ministry of Education for appropriate remuneration, student-focused leadership, and consistency among different educational policies and practices to address both student needs and mental health issues for those working in this space.

 Primary education

 As of 1980, South Sudan had approximately 800 primary schools.
 Many of these schools were established during the Southern Regional administration (1972–81).
 The Second Sudanese Civil War (1983–2005), destroyed many schools, although the SPLA operated schools in areas under its control.
 Nevertheless, many teachers and students were among the refugees fleeing the ravages of war in the country at that time.
 Today many of the schools operate outside in the open, or under trees, due to lack of classrooms.
-Primary education is free in public schools to South Sudanese citizens between the ages of six and thirteen years.
+Primary education is free in public schools to South Sudanese citizens between the ages of six and fourteen years.

 Secondary education

 Secondary school has four grades: 9th, 10th, 11th and 12th.
 In secondary school, science subjects taught include, chemistry, biology, physics and Mathematics.
 The Art subjects taught include geography, commerce, English language, English literature, History among others.
-The students’ ages are about 17 to 25 years, while in secondary school because many enroll into schools at an older age than the average school age.
+The students’ ages should be about 14 to 18 years, while in secondary school but many enroll into schools at an older age than the average school age.
 There is a particularly high drop-out rate in secondary school; due to truancy among boys and pregnancy among girls.